Datawheel/canon/packages/cms/README.md

     -b, --base      The root url to use as template in the generation.
                     Use ":profile" for the profile name, and ":page" for the page slug.
     -h, --help      Shows this information.
+    -H, --header    Set a header for all requests.
+                    This parameter must be used once for each "key: value" combo.
+    -i, --input     The path to the file that contains the errored endpoints.
+    -o, --output    The path to the file where to log the errored endpoints.
     -p, --password  The password in case of needing basic authentication.
         --profile   A comma separated string of the profiles that should be loaded.
                     If omitted or empty, all available profiles will be used.